Kenya Army Band: Events

 In 1980, the band took part in the centenary of the Royal Tournament.

 Jamhuri Day

 The Trooping of the Colour of the Kenya Defence Forces takes place every Jamhuri Day.
-During the ceremony, the band plays a slow march followed by a quick march with the lone drummer then breaking away to take his position beside number one guard to play the drummers call, signalling the officers of No.1 Guard to take positions to receive the colour.
+During the ceremony, the band plays a slow march, followed by a quick march, with the lone drummer then breaking away to take his position beside number one guard to play the drummer's call, signalling the officers of No.1 Guard to take positions to receive the colour.
 As part of the massed KDF band, the army band performs the chosen Kenyan tunes for the parade.
-After the first verse of the Ee Mungu Nguvu Yetu is played, the band performs the tune of the British grenadier guards during the trooping followed by the first tune of the parade that is always By land and sea.
+After the first verse of the "Ee Mungu Nguvu Yetu" is played, the band performs the tune of the British grenadier guards during the trooping, followed by the first tune of the parade that is always "By Land and Sea".

 State opening of parliament and state visits

 The two main events the band participates in where a guard of honour from the Kenya Army Infantry is mounted include state visits and the State Opening of Parliament.
 For the former, the band performs the national anthems of both the visiting country and Kenya.
 The band then plays a slow march during the inspection of the guard and martial music for a pass-out parade for the guest of honour.
 During the opening of parliament, the band performs the general salute for the President of Kenya, who then undergoes a similar procedure to visiting dignitaries during state visits, with the band performing the same protocol music (save for the martial music).